shaharhikri/AppleStore_unity/README.md

 Authors:
 Shahar Hikri,
 Daniel Haimov.
-We created Apple store prefab and we added it in an existing unity world.
+We created Apple store prefab and we added it to an existing unity world.
 Ceated by unity hub (and Visual Studio - for creating the C# Scripts).
 * Run it in unity hub.